mousepawmedia/standards/source/csi.rst

 piece of code. ``sums += nums[i]`` is obviously adding the number we found to our running sum.

+Spreading out comments also helps to ensure they are kept up-to-date.
+One of the reasons programmers neglect to update comments is that they are not in the immediate vicinity of their other changes.

 Frequency and Necessity
 -------------------------------------

-The core standard is this: comment everything.
+The core standard is this: **comment everything at first**.
 Each logical step should have an explanation.
 Yes, it doubles the size of your document, but you (and other people) will be able to better read the code and documentation later.